Can the abuser have a gun?

 - Take steps to safety plan, including changing your locks (if permitted by law) and your phone number.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many abusers obey protective orders, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-Click on Safety Tips for suggestions.
+Click on Safety Planning for suggestions.
 Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support; see KY Advocates and Shelters.

 I was not granted a protective order.
 What are my options?

 If you are not granted a protective order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence programs in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Tips.
+For safety planning help, ideas, and information, go to our Safety Planning.
 To find a shelter or an advocate at a local program, please visit our KY Advocates and Shelters page.

 You may be able to reapply for a protective order if a new incident of domestic abuse occurs after you are denied the order.